Bio-Balance-Detector/bbd-p08-body-monitor/README.md

 If this stage succeeds, fitness and medical data will be integrated into the machine learning framework for early detection of health imbalances.

-It will be a convenient, wearable device having sensors on our forearm or calf.
+It will be a convenient, wearable device having sensors on our forearm or calf giving real-time feedback on our condition.

 ## Goals
 - Detect various mental states such as: